Naereen/Nginx-Fancyindex-Theme/README.md

 fancyindex_header "/Nginx-Fancyindex-Theme/header.html";
 fancyindex_footer "/Nginx-Fancyindex-Theme/footer.html";
 # Ignored files will not show up in the directory listing, but will still be public.
-fancyindex_ignore "examplefile.html;
+fancyindex_ignore "examplefile.html";
-# Making sure folder where files are don't show up in the listing.
+# Making sure folder where these files are do not show up in the listing.
-fancyindex_ignore "Nginx-Fancyindex-Theme;
+fancyindex_ignore "Nginx-Fancyindex-Theme";
 # Maximum file name length in bytes, change as you like.
 fancyindex_name_length 255;
 ```